mhpydeveloper/foliage/README.md

 # foliage
-here im gonna use heghi map and foliages
+here im gonna use height map and foliages

  collision of the foliage is seted to blockall